Community Together Initiative - II (CTI - II)

 July 31, 2019

-The model developed by Community Together Initiative provided an opportunity to show not only what works, but also to document where this influence sits on the grand scale of existing processes.
-The project stressed community relationships, accountability, reporting, and response; that formed part of the existing structures conflict management at community level.
-CTI-II project focused on the theory of change that; “building relationships with the policing units at the community level while dealing with trauma and unintended actions of both the police and communities, will reduce the susceptibility to radicalization and increase the response to address cases of injustice through conflict management and countering violent extremism, while fostering tolerance.
+The model developed by Community Together Initiative provided an opportunity to show what works in P/CVE programs.
+The project stressed community relationships, accountability, reporting, and response; that formed part of the existing structures of conflict management at community level.
+CTI-II project focused on the theory of change that; “building relationships with the policing units at the community level while dealing with trauma and unintended actions of both the police and communities, will reduce the susceptibility to radicalization and increase the response to address cases of injustice through conflict management and countering violent extremism, while fostering tolerance”.

 - The training was one of the significant with the primary aim of capacity and informed decision-making, on the various issues and problems happening in the community.
 Additionally, the participants started discussions on early warning systems leading to the development of an accountability platform that morphed into a community organization called KACPEN.